trailblazer/trailblazer.github.io/gems/cells/api.md

 CommentCell.new(comment, size: 9)
 ```

 The `join` method allows to customize the cell invocation.
-The block's return value is autmatically joined.
+The block's return value is automatically joined.

 ```ruby
 cell(:comment, collection: Comment.all).join do |cell, i|